-Our aim is to build collective feminist leadership and collective feminist power through hiking and mountaineering, to contribute to building a just feminist world that is grounded in our belonging to nature.
+Our aim is to build collective feminist leadership and collective feminist power through hiking and mountaineering, and to contribute to transformative system change through feminist popular education and resource co-creation, to build a just feminist world that is grounded in our belonging to nature.

 We organise feminist hiking programmes based on feminist popular education, and we facilitate opportunities for marginalized women* to get involved in feminist hiking and mountaineering.
 Our work is also focused on building the collective feminist power of mountain women, and more broadly of all those identities (not only gender) oppressed by the patriarchal system.
 We have a strong focus on feminist mountain protection, and we foreground the collective knowledge and experience of mountain communities.
 We also work to contribute building a hiking and mountaineering culture free of any form of oppression and discrimination, inclusive and accessible, centred on collaboration, humility and collective power.